Linguistic purism in Icelandic: 18th and 19th centuries

-In Denmark, the rise of Romanticism brought with it a greater interest in Norse mythology.
+In Denmark, the rise of Romanticism sparked a greater public interest in Norse mythology.
 This opened the eyes of Icelanders with regard to their cultural importance and increased their self-confidence.
 The Danish linguist Rasmus Rask (1787–1832) learnt Icelandic in his youth and it became his favorite language.
 He compiled the first real Icelandic grammar, which was a huge step forward in comparison with earlier attempts.
 He refused to accept the differences between Old and Modern Icelandic and was afraid that a too great difference between the two would decrease the interest in the land and its culture.
 This attitude promoted language archaisation.
 On Rask's initiative the Icelandic Literary Society, Hið íslenska bókmenntafélagið, was founded.
 Its goal was "to preserve the Icelandic language and literature and therewith the culture and the honour of the land".
 An important publication was Almenn jarðarfræða og landaskipun eður geographia (1821–27), which contains much new genuine Icelandic terminology.
 It was an opportunity to demonstrate the validity of Rasmus Rask's vision that the Icelandic language had, more than most languages, an "endless neologistic generating capability".

 During the 19th century, the linguistic purism movement is inextricably connected with the magazine Fjölnir (published from 1835 to 1839 and from 1844 to 1847).
 The magazine was published in Copenhagen by four young Icelanders: Konráð Gíslason, Jónas Hallgrímsson, Brynjólfur Pétursson and Tómas Sæmundsson.
 The most important of these four was Jónas Hallgrímsson, who also translated literary work of Heine and Ossian.
 His translation of a textbook on astronomy (Stjörnufræði, 1842) became exemplary for later translations of scientific literature.
 Many of the neologisms he coined have become an integral part of present-day Icelandic terminology: aðdráttarafl (gravity), hitabelti (tropics), sjónauki (telescope), samhliða (parallel).